Zoetis and AgNext Collaborate for Cattle Industry

 Research will help establish baseline measurements as part of animal lifecycle assessments

 PARSIPPANY, N.J., December 5, 2024 —Zoetis announced it has entered a collaboration with Colorado State University’s AgNext to advance research in sustainable animal production.
-Together, Zoetis and AgNext are poised to shape the future and set new standards for sustainable management practices using animal health and genetic data.
+Together, Zoetis and AgNext are in position to shape the future and set new standards for sustainable management practices using animal health and genetic data.

 “Beef and dairy producers currently define sustainability as healthy animals that are more productive and are therefore more resource-efficient and sustainable animals, which is true.
 However, specific benchmarks and data have been elusive in the industry,” said Dr. Mike Lormore, Head of U.S. Cattle and Pork Technical Services for Zoetis.
 “This research will allow us to obtain specific data to establish baselines and eventually to help producers, veterinarians, and nutritionists make more informed decisions to meet sustainability goals.”